Rideau Hall: McKay villa

-Even before the building became a royal residence, the hall received noted visitors, including three Governors General of the Province of Canada: the Lord Sydenham, the Earl of Elgin, and Sir Edmund Head.
+Even before the building became a viceregal residence, the hall received noted visitors, including three governors general of the Province of Canada: the Lord Sydenham, the Earl of Elgin, and Sir Edmund Head.
 It was said that the watercolours of Barrack Hill (now Parliament Hill) painted by the latter governor's wife, Lady Head, while she was visiting Rideau Hall, had influenced Queen Victoria to choose Bytown (now Ottawa) as the national capital.
 Also, on 2 September 1860, the day after he laid the cornerstone of the parliament buildings, Prince Edward, Prince of Wales (later King Edward VII), drove through the grounds of Rideau Hall as part of his tour of the region.

-Royal and viceroyal home
+Viceregal home

 After Bytown was chosen as the capital of the Province of Canada, a design competition was launched in 1859 for a new parliamentary campus.
 The Centre Block, departmental buildings, and a residence for the governor general were each awarded separately.
 The winning scheme for Government House was a Second Empire design by Toronto architects Cumberland & Storm.
 However, it was never built, owing to cost overruns on the construction of the parliament buildings.

 In 1864, Rideau Hall was leased by the Crown from the McKay family for $4,000 per year and was intended to serve only as a temporary home for the viceroy until a proper government house could be constructed.
 The next year, Frederick Preston Rubidge oversaw the refinishing of the original villa and designed additions to accommodate the new functions.
 It was enlarged to three or four times the original size, mostly by way of a new 49-room wing, and, once complete, the first Governor General of Canada, the Viscount Monck, took residence.
 These additions were opposed by George Brown, who claimed that "the governor general's residence is a miserable little house, and the grounds those of an ambitious country squire."
 Prime Minister John A. Macdonald agreed, complaining that more had been spent on patching up Rideau Hall than could have been used to construct a new royal palace.
 Nonetheless, the gatehouse was enhanced by Rubidge and the entire property purchased outright in 1868 for the sum of $82,000.

-Thereafter, the house became the social centre of Ottawa—even Canada—hosting foreign visitors (the first being Grand Duke Alexis, son of Emperor Alexander II of Russia), investitures, swearing-in ceremonies, balls, dinners, garden parties, children's parties, and theatrical productions in the Ballroom (initiated by the Earl and Countess of Dufferin), in which members of the household and viceregal family would participate.
-Probably the largest event held in the Ballroom was a fancy dress ball hosted by the Dufferins on the evening of 23 February 1876, which approximately 1,500 guests attended.
+Thereafter, the house became the social centre of Ottawa—even Canada—hosting foreign visitors (the first being Grand Duke Alexis, son of Emperor Alexander II of Russia), investitures, swearing-in ceremonies, balls, dinners, garden parties, children's parties, and theatrical productions in the ballroom (initiated by the Earl and Countess of Dufferin), in which members of the household and viceregal family would participate.
+Probably the largest event held in the ballroom was a fancy dress ball hosted by the Dufferins on the evening of 23 February 1876, which approximately 1,500 guests attended.